-Natural gas bills can be broken down into two primary components, delivery and commodity.
-A typical residential heating customer’s annual gas cost is roughly 30% delivery charges and 70% commodity charges.
+Natural gas bills have two main components, delivery and commodity.
+A typical residential heating customer’s annual gas cost in 2019 was roughly 55% delivery charges and 45% commodity charges

-The delivery charge covers costs associated with the delivery of gas supply through the local utility pipelines (i.e. gas distribution costs, system maintenance, safety and inspection programs, customer service, metering, billing, etc.) and are regulated by the Public Utilities Commission.
-The rates are based on reasonable and prudent expenses incurred in providing service and a reasonable rate of return on the utility’s plant investment.
+The delivery charge covers costs associated with the delivery of gas through the local utility pipelines (i.e., gas distribution costs, system maintenance, safety and inspection programs, customer service, metering, billing, etc.) and is set by the Public Utilities Commission.
+The delivery charge is based on reasonable and prudent expenses incurred in providing service and a reasonable rate of return on the utility’s plant investment.
 It is through the allowed rate of return on plant investment that the utility has the opportunity to earn a profit.